wentjun/covid-19-sg/README.md

 | properties.type | official transmission clusters (`cluster`), hospitals (`hospital`) or other notable locations (`other`)      |
 | properties.cases | linked COVID-19 cases      |

-- `news-content.json` consists of a short summary of each case in Singapore
+- `news-content.json` consists of a short summary of each case in Singapore (no longer actively maintained)

 ----